Outreach Email Templates: The Six We Actually Use for Client Campaigns

 Custom domain only.
 Gmail and other free-tier addresses convert below 1% on cold outreach because publishers filter them.
 Use your client's actual brand domain (with proper SPF/DKIM/DMARC) for outreach.

-Want Us to Run Outreach for Your Link Building Campaign?
+Want Us To Run Outreach for Your Link Building Campaign?

 Senior outreach is the largest line item in every link building program we run.
 Templates above sit in our active library; we adapt them per client voice and niche.
 Book a slot to discuss your campaign.